vnmakarov/mir/README.md

   * WASM to MIR translation should be pretty straightforward
     * Only small WASM runtime for WASM floating point round insns needed to be provided for MIR
-  * Implementation of Java byte code to/from MIR and LLVM IR to/from MIR compilers will be a challenge:
-    * big runtime and possibly MIR extensions will be required
   * Porting GCC to MIR is possible too.
 An experienced GCC developer can implement this for 6 to 12 months
   * On my estimation porting MIR JIT compiler to mips64 or sparc64 will take